mbezaire/labs/seaslug/README.md

 Take these steps before running the tests on your code:
 1. Comment out your plotting commands
-2. Print out the contents of your `motor` variable
+2. At the end of your code, print out the contents of your `motor` variable

 You can now test your code by executing the command below in the terminal: